-It takes courage to tell the truth, but it takes more courage to listen when someone tells you the truth.
+It takes courage to tell the truth, but it takes more courage to listen when someone tells you the truth, however unpleasant.
 So don’t assume that you are awesome when you speak your mind–any hot head can do this.
 You’re only halfway there.

 Also, don’t be mean when you speak.
 When you wrap truth with hostility, it says more about you than the person to whom you are speaking.
 Your hostility shows your insecurity and lack of self control.